Code of Practice 9 (COP 9) Investigation Specialists

 Get in touch

-If you have received a COP 9 letter from HMRC, contact our team without delay and speak to one of our tax litigation lawyers.
-You can contact our team via the following means:
+If you have received a COP9 letter from HMRC, contact our team without delay and speak to one of our tax litigation lawyers.
+You can contact our team to request a no-obligation discussion by:

 Solicitor or Accountant?